The-Sycorax/DenaroWalletClient/README.md

 <dl><dd>

 #### `generatewallet`:
+**Overview**: The `generatewallet` sub-command is used to generate new wallet files or overwrite existing ones.
 <dl><dd>

 *Note: `-password` must be set for encrypted and/or deterministic wallets.*
-* `-wallet`: Specify the wallet filename (Required).
+* `-wallet`: Specifies the wallet filename (Required).
-* `-encrypt`: Encrypt the new wallet.
+* `-encrypt`: Enables encryption for new wallets.
-* `-2fa`: Enables 2-Factor Authentication for the new encrypted wallet.
+* `-2fa`: Enables 2-Factor Authentication for new encrypted wallets.
 * `-password`: Password used for wallet encryption and/or deterministic address generation.
-* `-deterministic`: Generates a deterministic wallet.
+* `-deterministic`: Enables deterministic address generation for new wallets.
-* `-backup`: Enables or disables the backup of an existing wallet.
-Choose either 'True' or 'False'.
+* `-backup`: Disables wallet backup warning when attempting to overwrite an existing wallet.
+A 'True' or 'False' parameter is required, and will specify if the wallet should be backed up or not.
-* `-disable-overwrite-warning`: Disables warning when overwriting an existing wallet.
+* `-disable-overwrite-warning`: Disables overwrite warning if an existing wallet is not backed up.
-* `-overwrite-password`: Password to overwrite an existing wallet that is encrypted.
+* `-overwrite-password`: Used to bypass the password confirmation prompt when overwriteing a wallet that is encrypted.
+A string paramter is required, and should specify the password used for the encrypted wallet.
 </dd></dl>

+---

 #### `generateaddress`:
+**Overview**: The `genrateaddress` sub-command is used to generate new addresses and add them to wallet entry data.
+For encrypted wallets only the cryptographic keys for addresses are added, which are later used durring decryption to derive the data associated with them.
 <dl><dd>

 *Note: `-password` must be set if the wallet specified is encrypted and/or deterministic.*
-* `-wallet`: Specify the wallet filename (Required).
+* `-wallet`: Specifies the wallet filename (Required).
 * `-2fa-code`: Two-Factor Authentication code for 2FA enabled wallets (Generated from an authenticator app).
-* `-password`: The password used for encryption and/or deterministic address generation of the specified wallet.
+* `-password`: Password used for encryption and/or deterministic address generation of the specified wallet.
 </dd></dl>

+---

 #### `decryptwallet`:
+**Overview**: The `decryptwallet` sub-command can either decrypt all wallet entries, or selectivly decrypt wallet entries based on a provided filter (See below).
 <dl><dd>

 *Note: `decryptwallet` will not work if a wallet is unencrypted.*
-* `-wallet`: Specify the wallet filename (Required).
+* `-wallet`: Specifies the wallet filename (Required).
 * `-2fa-code`: Two-Factor Authentication code for 2FA enabled wallets (Generated from an authenticator app).
-* `-password`: The password used for encryption of the specified wallet (Required).
+* `-password`: Password used for decryption of the specified wallet (Required).
 * `-filter`: Filter wallet entries by address and/or field.
 Add a hyphen (-) to the beginning of an address to exclude it.
 The format is:`-filter="address={ADDRESS_1, ADDRESS_2, ADDRESS_3, ...},field={id,mnemonic,private_key,public_key,address}"`.The entire filter string must be enclosed in quotation marks and parameters must be enclosed in curly braces `{}`
 * `-pretty`: Print formatted JSON output for better readability.
 </dd></dl>

+---

 #### `decryptwallet filter`:
+**Overview**: `decryptwallet filter` is basically the same as using `decryptwallet -filter` but in this case `-address` and `-field` are two separate options.
+This is a positional argument, and should come directly after the other options provided for `decryptwallet`.
 <dl><dd>

-*Note: Using `decryptwallet filter` is basically the same as using `decryptwallet -filter` but in this case `-address` and `-field` are two separate options.
-Also this is a positional argument, therefore it should come directly after the other options for `decryptwallet`.*

 * `-address`: One or more addresses to filter by.
 Add a hyphen (-) to the beginning of an address to exclude it.
 The format is: `filter address=ADDRESS_1, ADDRESS_2, ADDRESS_3,...`
 * `-field`: One or more fields to filter by.
 The format is: `filter field=id,mnemonic,private_key,public_key,address`.